JonathanGrossman/python_basics/05_variables.md

 >>> 30
 ```

 You can store almost anything as a variable.
-For instance, you can store numbers, strings, dictionaries, lists, tuples, functions, and more.
+You can store numbers, strings, dictionaries, lists, tuples, functions, and more.
 When storing data in memory, the syntax requires the variable on the left, followed by an equals sign, followed by the value to the right of the equals sign:

 ```python
 # example of variable where g is the variable and the string is the value